Board of Directors

-Carol Manifold is an active choral volunteer, serving as the founder and current President of the Choral Consortium of San Diego and as the Board President for SACRA/PROFANA professional vocal ensemble.
+Carol Manifold is the founder of the Choral Consortium of San Diego and an experienced choral volunteer, having served as the Board President for SACRA/PROFANA professional vocal ensemble and the San Diego Master Chorale.
 She is a past member of the La Jolla Presbyterian Church Concert Series Committee and sings in both the La Jolla Symphony Chorus and the Pacific Women’s Chorus.
 She received her B.A. in Biology (Music minor) from UCSD and her Doctor of Pharmacy degree from UCSF.
-She is Drug Information Specialist at UC San Diego Health System and Clinical Associate Professor of Pharmacy, UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences.
-Her past professional positions have included senior management in the biopharmaceutical industry and hospital pharmacy.
+She is retired from a career in the biopharmaceutical industry and hospital pharmacy.